MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

 no longer contains the former.

-Also, if one is experimenting, and a queue is to be stopped for a very long time, it may accumulate a large number of messages.
-The total number of messages on a data pump has an effect on the pump performance for all users.
+Also, if one is experimenting, and a queue is to be stopped for a very long time, it may accumulate a large number of notification messages.
+The total number of notification messages on a data pump has an effect on the pump performance for all users.
 It is therefore advisable to have the pump de-allocate resources when they will not be needed for an extended periods, or when experimenting with different settings.